-Section 14 - Alternative total allowable catch for stock specified in Schedule 3
+Section 14 - Alternative TAC for stock specified in Schedule 3

-For stocks listed in Schedule 3, if the Minister may set a TAC otherwise than in accordance with section 13 (which focuses on the biomass required for maximum sustainable yield (B{MSY})) if he or she considers that the purpose of the Act would be better achieved by doing so.

-Schedule 3 identifies stocks that:

-- (i) have biological characteristics that make it impossible to estimate (B{MSY}) - (ii) have had a national allocation for New Zealand determined as part of an international agreement - (iii) are managed on a rotational or enhanced basis, or - (iv) comprise one or more highly migratory species.
+- 26. For stocks listed in Schedule 3, the Minister may set a TAC otherwise than in accordance with section 13 (which focuses on the biomass required for maximum sustainable yield (B{MSY})) if he or she considers that the purpose of the Act would be better achieved by doing so. - 27.
+Schedule 3 identifies stocks that: - (i) have biological characteristics that make it impossible to estimate B{MSY} - (ii) have had a national allocation for New Zealand determined as part of an international agreement - (iii) are managed on a rotational or enhanced basis, or - (iv) comprise one or more highly migratory species.